 A number of state batteries (Government owned mineral processing facilities) were vested in Western Australian Mint (a subsidiary of Gold Corporation) in the late 1980s.
-Some of the reserves have been leased to private operators and the others are abandoned.
-Twenty four of these sites have been classified as "Possibly Contaminated - Investigation Required" in terms of the Contaminated Sites Act 2003.
+Some of these reserves have been leased out for various purposes but most are abandoned.
+They are mostly in remote and unpopulated areas.
+Twenty of the sites have been classified as "Possibly Contaminated - Investigation Required" in terms of the Contaminated Sites Act 2003.
 The investigations are being carried out on a priority basis.

 The Northampton battery reserve was identified as a priority site requiring remediation.
 A containment cell for the lead tailings was completed during 2010.
-Revegetation of the site is in progress and the cell is monitored regularly to ensure there is no leaching of the lead or erosion of the cell.
-The cost of building the cell, revegetation, monitoring, evaluation and repairs was, and continues to be, funded by the Department of Environment from its Contaminated Sites Fund.
+The site is monitored regularly to ensure there is no leaching of lead or erosion of the cell's earth covering.
+Recently, erosion has occurred and the matter will be rectified in consultation with the Department of Environment and Conservation.
+Funds for this have been provided to Gold Corporation by the Department of Environment and Conservation from its Contaminated Sites Fund.

 The contamination of these sites and any other problems they may contain were not caused by Gold Corporation and are a result of operations on the sites long before they were vested in Western Australian Mint.
-Although most of the costs associated with remediation are dealt with as described above, the ongoing monitoring of such geographically dispersed sites represents a cost to Gold Corporation and requires management time.
+Although most of the costs associated with any remediation are dealt with as described above, the ongoing monitoring of such geographically dispersed sites represents a cost to Gold Corporation and requires management time and attention.